by Yvonne Strachan

 Home Discipleship Through Language Arts

 I remember the first year when I started homeschooling my oldest child.
-Initially, I thought I would only ask her simple questions about the stories she read to help her recall what happened.
-I did not anticipate asking deeper questions to encourage her to think about the characters’ situations, their reactions, and how these relate to what the Bible teaches.
-These deeper critical thinking questions have significantly impacted my efforts to disciple all my children throughout their educational journeys.
+Initially, I thought I would only ask my daughter simple questions about the stories she was reading to help her recall what happened.
+I did not anticipate asking more profound questions to encourage her to think about the characters’ situations, their reactions, and how these relate to what the Bible teaches.
+These deep critical thinking questions helped both of us understand the impact stories can have on people and, therefore, significantly impacted my efforts to disciple all my children throughout their educational journeys.

 Teaching your children to read, spell, and write is the first step in helping them become effective communicators.
-As they grow, you can guide them in finding reliable information on different subjects and evaluating it in the light of biblical truths.
-As your children learn to research and write this way, they will formulate opinions based on the unchanging word of God.
-They will also sharpen deep reasoning and clear communication skills, which will empower them to intelligently and unwaveringly address the issues we face in culture today.
+As they progress through the study of language arts, you can guide them in learning to evaluate information, various forms of media, and interactions with others through the lens of the Bible.
+As your children learn to research and write, they will formulate opinions based on the unchanging Word of God.
+They will also sharpen deep reasoning and clear communication skills, empowering them to intelligently and unwaveringly address the issues we face in culture today.
+As a homeschool parent, you can help your children logically and skillfully navigate our world and better position them to impact the culture for Christ!

 Home Discipleship Through Math

 Even when we feel the monotony of day-to-day math problems, we must help our children understand that math is not just about learning facts and formulas.
 As our children learn new mathematical processes, contemplate missing information, and understand the relevance of ifs and thens, they also learn how to think through problems systematically and logically.
-We can help our kids light up in wonder and excitement while studying math as we point out God’s intricate geometric patterns that reveal formulas like the Fibonacci sequence in nature while observing snowflakes, seashells, and more.
+You can help your kids light up in wonder and excitement while studying math as you point out God’s intricate geometric patterns that reveal formulas like the Fibonacci sequence in nature while observing snowflakes, seashells, and more.

-Finally, we can show our kids the relevance of math as we serve through various activities, such as grocery shopping or measuring ingredients while cooking a meal for a neighbor.
+Finally, you can help your kids understand the relevance of math every day as you serve your family and others through various activities, such as grocery shopping or measuring ingredients while cooking a meal.

 Home Discipleship Through Science

-Additionally, we can point out how science can be used to help others and glorify God.
+Additionally, we can help our children understand how they can use what they learn in science to help others and glorify God.
 For instance, meteorologists can utilize data from weather stations to create computer models incorporating temperature, wind, and other factors.
 This data helps them predict the area that might be affected by an approaching hurricane, enabling them to provide preparedness and evacuation recommendations to residents in the potentially impacted area.

-As you work through experimentation and discussion, your children can develop an understanding that science is not the foundation of truth; rather, it is a tool to help us better understand God’s truth and use wisely the resources He has given us.
+As you work through experimentation and discussion, your children can develop an understanding that science is not the foundation of truth; rather, it is a tool to help us better understand God and His creation and how to wisely use the resources He has given us.

 Home Discipleship Through Civics and History

 Studying history allows us to delve into the intricacies of human behavior and the far-reaching impacts of societal decline.
 Delving into the intersection of Bible study and historical analysis enables us to discern evidence of God’s grand design within the ascension and downfall of various civilizations.
-It becomes apparent that societies prosper when they embrace faith and uphold God-aligned values, whereas those who deviate from this path lose the safeguard of God’s protection.
+When you study history this way, it will become apparent that societies prosper when they embrace faith and uphold God-aligned values.
+In contrast, those who deviate from this path lose the safeguard of God’s protection.
 This historical exploration provides profound insights into how people’s perspectives, ethical frameworks, and fundamental beliefs mold societal transformation and discord.
 It also reveals that despite advancements in academia, societies can succumb to moral decay, greed, and violence.
 Such reflection underscores the significance of comprehending our inherent God-given rights and freedoms and the importance of opposing governmental intrusions encroaching upon them.

 The fear of the Lord is the beginning of wisdom, and the knowledge of the Holy One is insight (Proverbs 9:10 ESV).